DBS Country Risk Heatmap

 Findings

-- EM vulnerability indicators have worsened in recent years, as the cover for foreign obligations, saving-investment balance, and fiscal position have slipped in many countries.
+- EM vulnerability indicators have worsened in recent years, as the debt position, cover for foreign obligations, and savings-investment balance have slipped in many countries.

-- We find Argentina, Brazil, Hungary, Pakistan, Egypt, South Africa, and Turkiye at the bottom of our rankings.
-Almost all feature weak reserves and cover for foreign obligations, high fiscal deficit and debt, unfavourable saving investment gaps, and some degree of currency misalignment.
-The weak fundamentals pose FX risks.
-Most of these currencies have slumped significantly in 2023 and 2024 year-to-date.
+- We find Egypt, Brazil, South Africa, Chile, Hungary, and Türkiye at the bottom of our rankings.
+They feature weak reserves and low coverage for foreign obligations, high fiscal deficits and debt levels, unfavourable savings-investment gaps, and some degree of currency misalignment.

 Source: BIS, CEIC, IIF, IMF, DBS Research